grscheller/neovim-notes/notes/10-Configuration.md

 [What is your most productive shortcut with Vim?][61] the top-rated answer (1124 up votes) was "Your problem with Vim is that you don't grok vi."
-Likewise, you will be limited if all you do is install one of these Neovim distributions and use it like you would Intellij or VSCode.
+Likewise, you will be limited if all you do is install one of the above Neovim distributions and use it like you would Intellij or VSCode.

-Another problem arises when reverse engineering one of these distributions to figure out how something is done.
+Another problem arises when reverse engineering a Neovim distribution to figure out how something is done.
 These configurations need to allow user changes to override the distribution's default configuration.
 This additional infrastructure can be confusing to a beginner.
 Many times there are much simpler ways to accomplish what the distribution is doing.
 I find looking at plugin documentation, GitHub README's & Wikis, as well as other users' dotfiles to be the best way to grok nvim configuration.

 Finally, for a simple, nontrival example of a single file Neovim configuration that can be used as a starting point, I highly recommend